bavneetsingh16/gitops-flux2-kustomize-helm-mt/README.md

 flux reconcile helmrelease -n <helmrelease-namespace> <helmrelease-name>
 ```

-Optionally, you may also re-create the fluxConfiguration to re-deploy all of the deployed manifests from start.
+Optionally, you may also re-create the fluxConfiguration to redeploy all of the deployed manifests from start.

 ```bash
 az k8s-configuration flux delete -g flux-demo-rg -c flux-demo-arc -n cluster-config --namespace cluster-config -t connectedClusters